Understanding Business Liabilities

 Here are some examples of current liabilities:

-• Principle and interest payable: This includes any payments due towards a mortgage or small business loan that are due within the year.
+• Principal and interest payable: This includes any payments due toward a mortgage or small business loan that are due within the year.

-• Short-term loans: These are loans that are due within 12 months, such as a business line of credit or bank overdraft.
+• Short-term loans: These are loans that are due within 12 months, such as a business line of credit, short-term working capital loans, or bank overdraft.

-• Accounts payable: This represents debts owed to vendors, utilities, and suppliers that have been purchased on trade credit, which may be due in 30, 60, or 90 days.
+• Accounts payable: This represents debts owed to vendors, utilities, and suppliers purchased on trade credit, which may be due in 30, 60, or 90 days.
 Until paid, these are considered short-term liabilities.

-• Taxes payable: Both state and income taxes are due within a year’s time frame, making them short-term liabilities.
+• Taxes payable: Both state and income taxes are due within a year, making them short-term liabilities.

 • Unearned revenue: This typically refers to cash that a firm receives before it delivers goods or renders a service.
 The company’s liability is to deliver goods and/or services at a future date.